DavidABau/Human-AI-Coherence-Corpus/README.md

 ## 🌿 Orientation to This Body of Work

-All of the work here was develop with ChatGPT.
-It is theoretical and exploratory, not intended to be scientific nor academic.
+This corpus was developed collaboratively with ChatGPT.
+It is exploratory and conceptual in nature, intended as a framework for thinking rather than a scientific or academic claim.

 ### A gentle introduction to the frameworks developed here